redwoodjs/redwoodjs-com-archive/docs/graphql.md

 For production or your deploy, make a request wherever your `/graphql` function exists.

-> Note: These examples use `curl`.
-You can performa a health check via any GET http request.
+> Note: These examples use `curl` but you can performa a health check via any HTTP GET request.

 ## Verifying GraphQL Schema